 You should investigate all the possible career paths you are considering.
-Take advantage of all the available resources such as Unifrog, the Taster Sessions, the Resources Folder and speak to profession -als, in order to gather valuable information, opening up your horizons to consider new paths and have your questions answered.
+Take advantage of all the available resources such as Taster Sessions, the Resources Folder and speak to professionals, in order to gather valuable information, opening up your horizons to consider new paths and have your questions answered.

-2. Will choosing this subject limit my choice of career?
+2. Will choosing this subject limit my career choices?

 Make sure that you are not choosing a subject at the expense of another that you may need more.
 This is especially true for those subjects that are required for your future career plans.

 3. What are Universities looking for?

 Universities are usually looking for three good A-Level passes (preferably in traditional subjects) and a good group of passes at GCSE level including Mathematics and English.
 Remember that when you apply to University your GCSE grades are used as an indicator of your academic abilities.
-For admission to competitive courses such as Medicine, even though only three A-Levels are asked for, students usually offer four A-Levels, and a good performance at interview.
-The above is also applicable to those wishing to apply to Cambridge and Oxford Universities for any course, as well as other top ranking Universities in the world.
-Specific requirements for the different courses offered are published by universities and are available for your use online.
+For admission to competitive courses such as Medicine, even though only three A-Levels are required, students usually offer four A-Levels, and a good performance in an interview.
+The above is also applicable to those wishing to apply to Cambridge and Oxford Universities for any course, as well as other top ranking Universities in the world. requirements for the courses are published by universities and are available online.